zkweb-framework/ZKWeb/ReleaseNotes/Roadmap.md

 		- Provide framework option
 		- Provide linux project creator and website publisher
 		- Support build and publish all in command line
-	- Improve website stopper
-		- Add InProgressRequests to Application?
-		- If InProgressRequests > 0 then sleep sometime?

 Undefined
 - Run all tests on macos